-Council's 2017 Coastal Zone Management Plan (CZMP) provides practical actions to address current and future risks to Wyong's coast from coastal processes.
+The former Wyong Council's Draft 2018 Coastal Zone Management Plan (CZMP) failed to acheive Ministerial Certification.
+It provided practical actions to address current and future risks to the coast from coastal processes.
 It determines appropriate hazard estimates in zones affected by both beach and cliff (geotechnical) processes.

-The cliff recession hazard lines shown in the CZMP indicate the boundaries that require any development, disregarding other constraints, need to be on the landward side of these hazard lines to achieve Council DA approval.
+The cliff recession hazard lines shown in the Draft 2018 CZMP indicate the boundaries that require any development, disregarding other constraints, need to be on the landward side of the high risk hazard lines to achieve Council DA approval.
 The approved volunteers Storage/Workshop adjacent to the Stables is on the edge of the hazard line.